DannyBoyNYC/all-the-news-vanillajs/readme.md

+# Note

-# This is a repository to accompany the lesson Dom Scripting.
+This is a repository to accompany the [Dom Scripting](https://github.com/front-end-summer19/DOM-Scripting) lesson.